liferay/liferay-docs/discover/commerce/articles/020-catalog-management/02-products/05-product-relations.markdown

 Follow these steps:

-1. Add product relationship types.
+1. Add product relation types.

-2. Create product relationships.
+2. Create product relations.

-3. Configure your product detail page(s) to display relationships.
+3. Configure your product detail page(s) to display relations.

 +$$$

-**Note:** If your site was built from an accelerator, then a number of product relationship types are already in place:
+**Note:** If your site was built from an accelerator, then a number of product relation types are already in place:

 **Up-sell:** Display products that are comparable to the featured product but have a higher sale value.